ilyesrezgui/Attention-based-Method-for-Design-Pattern-Detection/README.md

 # Attention Based Method For Design Pattern Detection

+GoF design patterns are a set of recurring solutions to common software design problems in object-oriented programming.
+These patterns were first introduced in the book "Design Patterns: Elements of Reusable Object-Oriented Software" by Erich Gamma, Richard Helm, Ralph Johnson, and John Vlissides, often referred to as the Gang of Four.
+The book categorizes these patterns into three main types: creational, structural, and behavioral.
+Creational patterns focus on object creation mechanisms, helping to create objects in a manner suitable to the situation.
+Structural patterns deal with the composition of classes or objects to form larger structures.
+Behavioral patterns focus on communication between objects, defining how objects interact and fulfill a given task.
+Each pattern addresses a specific design challenge in a reusable and flexible way, promoting code reusability, maintainability, and scalability in software development

 This repository implements our paper <b>Attention-based Method for Design Pattern Detection</b>
 ![Approach](Figures/approachDPD.png)